egeminiani/blogdown-egeminiani/content/authors/elena/_index.md

 ---
 authors:
 - elena
-bio: I'm a postdoctoral researcher in Statistics who loves programming.
+bio: I'm a business analytics and data science professional, and a former statistics  researcher.
 education:
   courses:
   - course: PhD in Statistics